 Young women are more likely than young men to report both registering to vote and actually voting.
 In the 2014 election, 40 percent of women ages 18 to 24 reported registering to vote, compared with 38 percent of men the same age.
 (Appendix 1) Similarly, 17 percent of women reported actually voting, compared with 15 percent of men.
 (Figure 2)

 Differences by Race and Hispanic Origin

-Hispanic youth are the least likely to report registering to vote and actually voting, in both presidential and nonpresidential election years.
-In 2012, 46 percent of black youth and 41 percent of white youth reported voting, compared with 34 percent of Hispanic youth who were citizens at that time.
-There was no significant difference in the proportion of white and black youth who were registered to vote (55 percent, each) but Hispanic youth were also less likely to be registered (45 percent of Hispanic citizens).
-(Figure 3) In 2008 there was an unusually high number of black voters overall, and this trend continued in the 2010 Congressional elections.
-In 2010, 23 percent of black youth and 22 percent of white youth reported voting, while 16 percent of Hispanic youth who were citizens reported voting.
+In general, Asian and Hispanic youth are the least likely to report registering to vote and actually voting, in both presidential and nonpresidential election years.
+In 2012, 46 percent of black youth and 41 percent of white youth reported voting, compared with 31 percent of Asian and 34 percent of Hispanic youth who were citizens at that time.
+There was no significant difference in the proportion of white and black youth who were registered to vote (55 percent, each), but Asian and Hispanic youth were also less likely to be registered (41 percent of Asian, and 45 percent of Hispanic citizens).
+(Figure 3) In 2008, there was an unusually high number of black voters overall, and this trend continued in the 2010 Congressional elections.
+In 2014, 18 percent of black youth and 16 percent of white youth reported voting, while 12 percent of Asian youth, and 13 percent of Hispanic youth, who were citizens reported voting.
 (Appendix 2)

 State and Local Estimates